British sitcom: Peter Brewis

 Brewis has music credits for several comedy programmes including the sitcoms The Young Ones and Filthy, Rich and Catflap.

 Howard Goodall (born 1958)

 The title themes for The Vicar of Dibley, Blackadder, Red Dwarf and Mr. Bean are among Howard Goodall's most memorable melodies.
 He also presents music-based programmes on television and radio, for which he has won many awards.
 In 2008, he was named as a presenter and Composer-in-Residence at the British radio station Classic FM.
 In 2009, he was named "Composer of the Year" at the Classic Brit Awards.

-Jonathan Whitehead (1960-2020)
+Jonathan Whitehead (1960–2020)

-An composer for many sitcoms and other comedies, Whitehead's sitcom credits include Black Books, Green Wing, Campus, Nathan Barley and Rev. His music for Green Wing was nominated for a BAFTA and won the RTS Award for Best Original Music.
+A composer for many sitcoms and other comedies, Whitehead's sitcom credits include Black Books, Green Wing, Campus, Nathan Barley and Rev. His music for Green Wing was nominated for a BAFTA and won the RTS Award for Best Original Music.
 He occasionally wrote under the name "Trellis".

 Film spin-offs

 By 2020, at least 45 British sitcoms had been adapted into over 50 feature films; the first of the three On the Buses films was the biggest hit at the British box office in 1971.
 However, they were not always critical successes.
 In a review of Are You Being Served?, Michael Stailey of DVD Verdict regarded the 1977 film as "guilty of violating almost every law of comedy and film."
 John Pym of The Monthly Film Bulletin also gave the film a negative review, stating that "The humour consists mainly of a withering selection of patent British puns; an inflatable brassiere, some let's-insult-the-Germans jokes and a rickety thunder-box which bolts from the outside are thrown in for good measure."
 The film holds a 58% positive rating on Rotten Tomatoes; the cutoff for a positive rating is 59%.
 Moreover, as with the series they were based on, some films have been criticised for not meeting contemporary levels of political correctness.